George Masa: Death and legacy

-Interest in Masa's life was revived by documentary film-makers more than 60 years after his death.
+Interest in Masa's life was revived by documentary filmmakers more than 60 years after his death.
 Bonesteel Films released a 90-minute documentary about George Masa in 2003.
-Also, the fourth episode of Ken Burns's documentary about "The National Parks: America's Best Idea" features George Masa (entitled "Going Home" covering the period between 1920 and 1933), which was initially broadcast on September 30, 2009.
+Also, the fourth episode of Ken Burns's documentary about "The National Parks: America's Best Idea" features Masa (entitled "Going Home," covering the period between 1920 and 1933), which was initially broadcast on September 30, 2009.